realA10001986/Time-Circuits-Display/DIY/README.md

 ### Connecting props by wire

 The TCD can tell other props about a time travel.
 It does so by setting a pin (IO14, labeled "TT OUT" on Control Boards 1.3 and later) to high or low.
+"High" is between 2.7V and 3.3V.

 ![Wired connection](img/family-wired.png)